titola/neuropa/README.md

 20800/3 = 6933 = 4 * 5200/3 MHz
 ```

-also the third harmonic of the impulsive modulation at 3.78 GHz
+also the third harmonic of the pulsed modulation at 3.78 GHz
-generates a beat of 40 Hz with 20760 Hz.
+generates a beat of 20 Hz with 20760 Hz.

 I don't playing with the numbers, the amplitude modulation around
 20800 Hz is present in the radiation recordings, for example: